 ASC Workshops & Tutoring

 Workshops.
-Multiple workshops are offered for each test area.
-See our calendar of dates and times or pick one up in person at 2247 N Halsted, Room 270.
+Multiple workshops are offered for each test area and are available for all DePaul College of Education students to attend.
+See our calendar of dates and times or pick one up in person at 2247 N. Halsted Street, Room 270.

 Tutoring.
-Individual assistance is available and free for students who have attended workshops and/or completed the Longsdale ICTS online course.
-Current DePaul students can make appointments by calling the ASC at 773-325-1652 or emailing firstname.lastname@example.org.
+Individual assistance is available and free for all DePaul College of Education students who have attended workshops and/or completed the Longsdale ICTS online course.
+Current DePaul students can make appointments by calling the ASC at (773) 325-1652 or emailing firstname.lastname@example.org.